 The most common way to measure excess capacity in an economy is by looking at capacity utilization, which measures the extent to which a country is uses its installed productive capacity.
 While the metric can be calculated in many different ways, the capacity utilization rate is the ratio of actual output to potential output.
 The indicator is often surveyed at the plant level and presented as an average percentage rate by industry and economy.

 If the market is growing, capacity utilization will rise as factories produce as much as possible with existing resources.
 If demand weakens, capacity utilization will fall as factories reduce production.
 Capacity utilization is also used as an indicator of production efficiency and chronic excess capacity is common in many capitalist countries.
-Uneven buying power means that about 20 percent of output isn’t produced and sold despite its potential.
+Uneven buying power means that a significant percentage of output isn’t produced and sold despite its potential.

 Determining Market Cycles

 Most investors watch capacity utilization for signs of inflationary pressure, since it’s directly related to supply and demand.
-In the United States, capacity utilization rates between 82 percent and 85 percent tend to lead to price inflation and lower utilization rates tend to lead to stagflation or deflation.
+In the United States, capacity utilization rates around 82 percent above tend to lead to price inflation and lower utilization rates tend to lead to stagflation or deflation.
 These numbers tend to vary between country and international investors should compare historical capacity utilization to inflationary indicators.

 Falling capacity utilization rates are better for bond yields since investors view strong utilization as a leading indicator of higher inflation.
 Higher inflation decreases bond prices and increases bond yields to compensate for higher interest rates.
 Stocks also tend to rise in response to stronger capacity utilization due to the possibility of higher profits for producers, as well as the prospect of higher inflation in the overall economy—which tends to boost stock valuations.